elvisonob/js-functions-understanding/answers.md

 Hence, when myFunction is called with a single parameter of 5, it is going to multiply getSomeValue() which was initially assigned 2 and the answer will still be 10.

 Result:10

+Question 14: Once again, The getSomeValue() has been assigned to return 2.
+The myFunction has a single parameter of num1 and in the block, it has been assigned to return getSomeValue() * getSomeValue().
+I will expect that when it is called, it should return 4.
+But i am not so sure because the parameter wasn't used.

+Result:4

+Question 15: I think this myFunction should return -10 when it is called because it said 'if true' and with my little understanding currently, i will say it is true that the function was called in the result variable, hence the first if statement of -10 should be applied.

+Result: -10

+Question 16: With my understanding of the previous question 15, i think the 'true' supersedes the 'false' and hence the true statement will be returned and this answer will be 50.

+Result:50